 Let us hope that Australia will do by Peaceful means what Ireland at the cost of so much suffering was compelled to undertake by violence.

 There seems to be something in the atmosphere of Ireland which distorts the perspective of a section of the people.
 Things are said and done there which would be simply incredible in any other part of the world.
-The most sordid and revolting crimes are sommitted, forsooth, in the sacred name of liberty; black treachery is invested with all the attributes of a crusade.
+The most sordid and revolting crimes are committed, forsooth, in the sacred name of liberty; black treachery is invested with all the attributes of a crusade.
 Nowhere else, surely, would gunmen, dynamiters, incendiarists, and saboteurs, drawing their pay from their country's deadliest enemies, posture as martyrs and saviours of that country.
-Nowhere else would rebels against the duly-constitute-ed Government of the land have the effrontery to despatch emissaries to sister dominions with the object of organising opinion against that Government.
+Nowhere else would rebels against the duly-constituted Government of the land have the effrontery to despatch emissaries to sister dominions with the object of organising opinion against that Government.
 The calm Impertinence of the proceeding almost takes the breath away.

 If during De Wet's short-lived rebellion in South Africa he had sent agents to Australia to conduct a campaign of propaganda against Botha and Britain indiscriminately we should have thought, to pur it very mildly, that they displayed but little tact, and we should have given them a decidedly cool reception.
 But the Republican "envoys" and the audiences who lend an attentive ear to their lucubrations in Melbourne are surprised and hurt at the storm of protest which their unwelcome activities have aroused.